Funding graduate students is a complex process. More detailed information for program directors and their administrators can also be found on GPDNet.

 - Programs are advised to develop written policies that meet the basic requirements outlined in this document.

-- Stipends can be adjusted to incentivize student progress (e.g., increased support for doctoral student admitted to candidacy) or to recognize advanced status.
+- Stipends can be adjusted to incentivize student progress (e.g., increased support for doctoral student admitted to candidacy), to recognize advanced status, or that reflect duties and responsibilities (TAs or RAs).

 - RAs can be established at higher compensation levels when the skills required are more advanced; however, compensation must be equivalent for students who are similarly situated, regardless of funding source.

-- RA and TA positions created from lapsed salary or other sources as described in 2.c. must meet the minimum standard for compensation, including full tuition and fringes for doctoral students and in-state (resident) tuition for master's students.
+- RA and TA positions created from lapsed salary or other sources as described in 2.c. must meet the minimum standard for compensation, including full tuition, health insurance, E&T fee, and health services fee for doctoral students (and in-state tuition for master's students).

-- During the regular academic terms, students in TA or RA positions have a 20 hr/week commitment.
+- During the regular academic terms, students in TA or RA positions have a 20 hr/week commitment, and no more, even in combination with an hourly position.

 - Summer support